-- Environmentally hazardous materials such as chainsaws, explosives, pesticides, herbiddes, insecticides, asbestos and other potentially dangerous materials; Fishing boats (beyond the weight limit set by Bureau of Fisheries and Aquatic Resources (BFAR); Activities that have alternative prior sources of committed funding; Activities for fiesta and other religious and cultural activities; International travel; Salaried activities that employ children below the age of 14, and production or activities involving harmful or exploitative forms offorced labor or child labor, Consumption items will not include food and other basic necessities usually included in the relief packages; - packages; Maintenance and operation of infrastructure built from Projectfunds; - wainterlance artioopte automor imitassinculure builtirom Projecturinos.
-Production of ortrade in any productior activity deemedillegal underthe Philippines lawsor regulations or international conventions and agreements or subject of international phase outs or bans, such as (a) pharmaceuticals, pesticides, and herbicides (b) ozone-dejeting substances (o) polybiohranted pharmaceuticals, pesticides, and herbicides (b) ozone-dejeting substances (o) polybiohranted pharmaceuticals. pinal maceutosis posiciose, and institudes (i) o'uzi ereugieta guosanicas, (i) prioritoriimas biphenyls and other hazardous chemicals, (i) wildfile or wildfile products regulated under the Convention on international Trade in Endangered Species of Wild Fauna and Flora and (e) transboundary trade in waste or waste products;
+- Environmentally hazardous materials such as chainsaws, explosives, pesticides, herbicides, insecticides, asbestos and other potentially dangerous materials; Fishing boats (beyond the weight limits et by Bureau of Fisheries and Aquatic Resources (BFAR); Activities that have alternative prior sources of committed funding; Activities for fistest and other refigious and cultural activities; International travel; Salaried activities that employ children below the age of 14, and production or activities involving harmful or exploitative forms of forced labor or child labor; Consumption intens will not include food and other basic necessities usually included in the relief packages.
+Maintenance and operation of infrastructure built from Projectfunds; Production of ortrade in any product or activity deemedillegal under the Philippines lawsor regulations or international conventions and agreements or subject of intensational phase outs or bans, such as (a) pharmaceuticals, pesticides, and herbicides; (b) ozone-depteting substances, (c) polychlotinated biphenyls and other hazardous chemicals, (d) wittill or wildlife products regulated under the Convention on international Trade in a Endangered Species of Wild Fauna and Flora and (e) transboundary trade in washe or washe products.